Cafe Racers are now an integral part of modern biking and sit firmly in a well-established retro motorcycle genre.

 These costly projects are a labour of love.
 The time, sweat, blood and cash poured into them doesn’t always deliver a great return, hence why these works of art are rarely available to buy, often becoming the owner’s life-long pride and joy.

 You will often see these bikes proudly displayed at specific bike shows, one the best being the Bike Shed London Show.
-Check out some examples on the Bike Shed Motorcycle Club.

 The ‘Off-The Shelf’ Option